-Figure 12 illustrates how a game of tic-tac-toe can be displayed.
+Figure 8 illustrates how a game of tic-tac-toe can be displayed.
 In this example, there are ten overlays-one for the grid, and one for each successive play in the game.
+The syntax indicates that the specified text is to appear on every overlay from m onwards.